Lithuania: 1990–present

-On 25 October 1992, the citizens of Lithuania voted in a referendum to adopt the current constitution.
-On 14 February 1993, during the direct general elections, Algirdas Brazauskas became the first president after the restoration of independence of Lithuania.
-On 31 August 1993 the last units of the Soviet Army left the territory of Lithuania.
+On 25 October 1992, citizens voted in a referendum to adopt the current constitution.
+On 14 February 1993, during the direct general elections, Algirdas Brazauskas became the first president after the restoration of independence.
+On 31 August 1993 the last units of the former Soviet Army left Lithuania.

-On 31 May 2001, Lithuania joined the World Trade Organization (WTO).
-Since 29 March 2004, Lithuania has been part of NATO.
-On 1 May 2004, it became a fully-fledged member of the European Union, and a member of the Schengen Agreement on 21 December 2007.
-On 1 January 2015, Lithuania joined the eurozone and adopted the European Union's single currency as the last of the Baltic states.
-On 4 July 2018, Lithuania officially joined OECD.
+On 31 May 2001, Lithuania joined the World Trade Organization.
+Since March 2004, Lithuania has been part of NATO.
+On 1 May 2004, it became a full member of the European Union, and a member of the Schengen Agreement in December 2007.
+On 1 January 2015, Lithuania joined the eurozone and adopted the European Union's single currency.
+On 4 July 2018, Lithuania officially joined the OECD.
+On 24 February 2022, Lithuania declared a state of emergency in response to the 2022 Russian invasion of Ukraine.
+Together with seven other NATO member states, it invoked NATO Article 4 to hold consultations on security.

-Dalia Grybauskaitė (2009–2019) was the first female President of Lithuania and the first president to be re-elected for a second consecutive term.

-On 24 February 2022, Lithuania declared the state of emergency in response to 2022 Russian invasion of Ukraine.
-Together with the eight other NATO member states, the country also invoked NATO Article 4 to hold consultations on security.